cepheidloom/Cybersecurity/heha_13_Feb_2024/README.md

 To run this code, which is a Linux kernel module, you need to compile it and then load it into the kernel.
 Here are the steps:

-1. Save the code in a file, say `blocker.c`
+1. Copy the file `blocker.c` in whichever directory you want.

 2. You need a Makefile to compile the module.
 Create a file named `Makefile` in the same directory with the following content: